The Beginner’s Guide to Hunting

 Becoming a hunter as an adult, or as I’ve come to refer to it, “adult-onset hunting,” isn’t the conventional path.
 Hunting rhetoric is filled with talk about the familial passing of age-old traditions.
 But thankfully for wildlife conservation efforts—which are mostly funded by the purchase of hunting licenses—a new generation of adults are discovering hunting on their own.

-Hunting can be an intimidating world to navigate as a beginner.
+Hunting for beginners can be an intimidating world to navigate.
 If you’re curious, here’s what to expect and how to get started.

 Carve Out Time—a Lot of It